-Head coach Kyla Holas embarks on her 15th season at the helm of the Cougar softball program which she began constructing from scratch in 1999.
-In the program's 15 seasons, Houston has proven to be a mainstay at the top of the Conference USA standings on the way to national and regional prowess with 12 consecutive winning seasons, six NCAA Regional appearances (2004, 2007, 2008, 2011, 201 and 2013) and two NCAA Super Regional appearances (2008 and 2011).
+Head coach Kyla Holas recently wrapped up her 15th season at the helm of the Cougar softball program which she began constructing from scratch in 1999.
+In the program's 15 seasons, Houston has proven to be a mainstay at the top of the Conference USA and the American Athletic Conference standings on the way to national and regional prowess with 14 consecutive winning seasons, seven NCAA Regional appearances (2004, 2007, 2008, 2011, 2012, 2013 and 2014) and two NCAA Super Regional appearances (2008 and 2011).

 "I can not believe we are at 15 years," Holas said.
 "This has truly been a labor of love.
 I am still honored everyday to be the coach of this program and thank every girl who decided to become a Cougar and help build this."